You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-This module introduces students to key academic debates within the field of Translation Studies and addresses a range of topical issues relating to the professional practice of translation through the illuminating framework of twentieth and twenty-first-century translation theory.
+This module introduces you to key academic debates within the field of translation studies and addresses a range of topical issues that are highly relevant to the professional practice of translation through the illuminating framework of 20th and 21st century translation theory.

-Touching on a range of currents of contemporary concern within the field, and placing these within their respective historical contexts, this module introduces students to broad theoretical questions that influence and impact upon the practice of the translator, including issues of loyalty, duty and faithfulness to the text-for-translation and to the audience of translation, translator ethics and the political positionality of the translator as an intercultural communicator and mediator.
+Touching on a range of currents of contemporary concern within the field, this module introduces you to broad theoretical questions that influence and impact upon the practice of the translator.
+This includes issues of 'loyalty', 'duty' and 'faithfulness' to the text-for-translation and to the audience of translation, translator ethics and the political positionality of the translator as an intercultural communicator and mediator.
+Behind the vision for this module is the insistence that becoming a professional translator requires not only a high degree of interlingual competence but also the development of a sophisticated critical attitude by which one evaluates one’s own strategic approach to meeting the needs and expectations of audiences within the context of a specific client brief.

 |